upstash/purple-squirrel/README.md

      * Turn on Less secure apps.
      * Create and use App Passwords.
      * Turn on IMAP in Gmail.
-  2. Fill the following environment variables in Vercel:
+  2. Fill the following environment variables in your `.env` file:
      * IMAP_USERNAME: Your mail address
      * IMAP_PASSWORD: App Password you generated
      * IMAP_HOST: imap.gmail.com